Onome-Joseph/License-Plate-Recognition/README.md

 3. Run the Jupyter Notebook:
    - Upload your image or video files.
    - Configure the parameters as needed for your use case.
    - Execute the model to detect and extract license plate details.
+   - The link to get the sample images and videos I used can be found [Here](https://drive.google.com/drive/folders/1ckYl_E4b_STk0cKndk92Qrzzo9yDML1p?usp=drive_link)

 ## Contributions
 Contributions are welcome!
 Feel free to fork the repository, suggest improvements, or report issues.